nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 ```
 sacct -j 14309
 ```

-Will show us something like:
+where the argument passed to `-j` is the job ID, will show us something like:

 ```
        JobID    JobName  Partition    Account  AllocCPUS      State ExitCode